Crash of a Consolidated PBY-5A Catalina off Port Stephens

 Circumstances:

-Took off from Cairns at 1500LT to drop supplies to coastwatchers at two locations: Aita, Bougainville (for Coastwatcher Jack Read) and Bunbun, New Ireland.
-Arriving at Aita at 2300LT, the drop zone was easily located with the Catalina flying at 10,000', with clear skies and no moon visible.
+The seaplane departed Cairns at 1500LT to drop supplies to coastwatchers at two locations: Aita, Bougainville (for Coastwatcher Jack Read) and Bunbun, New Ireland.
+Arriving at Aita at 2300LT, the drop zone was easily located with the Catalina flying at 10,000 feet, with clear skies and no moon visible.
 They commenced the drop and made two left circuits, dropping two parachutes.
 Prior to the third drop, an impact was heard and engine revved to full power at 2320LT.
 The Catalina impacted trees and crashed on a ridge.
 Three crew members were killed while six others were rescued.

 Crew (11th Squadron):